• Skip to primary navigation

 7. Fact Vs Fiction

 The Library Girl is definitely an educator worth following and worth a deep dive into her blog here.
 Her book Fact Vs Fiction was recommended to me recently and it is the textbook for critical thinking online.
-Check it out at my affilate link below:

 8. Fake New Bulletin Board Display